kadench/CSP/README.md

 combine into one line while the program is running, please stop the program and restart it.
 The program will tell you what to do next.

-© Kaden Hansen 2023.
+© 2023 Kaden Hansen.
 All Rights Reserved.